 8. The Delightful-Décor:

 Having your party area well-decorated provides a perfect ambience for Holi celebrations.
-You can have beautiful, coloured-paper lanterns, colourful balloons and streamers etc. to spruce up the place.
+You can have beautiful paper lanterns in multi colors“, colourful balloons and streamers etc. to spruce up the place.

 9. The Gratifying-Gifts: